wenli-web/Hydrogen-evolution-in-hydrogel-electrochemical-cell/README.md

 # Instruction
 1. The implement of video analysis code and heat map code is performed on Jupyter notebook.
 The installment of Jupyter notebook can be found here: https://jupyter.org/install.
-2. The original videos and simulation data is included in corresponding folders for reproduction of the result.
+2. The original videos and simulation data are included in corresponding folders for reproduction of the result.
 3. The implement of Bluetooth user interface is performed on Spyder (https://www.spyder-ide.org/) with python 3.13.
 The running of the user interface codes requires the flexible PCB to be turned on.
-4. The expected run tiume for demo with provided data on a "normal" desktop computer would be below 1 min.
+4. The expected run time for demo with provided data on a "normal" desktop computer would be below 1 min.
 5. The expected output for video and simulation data analysis is also included in corresponding folders for reference.